-Amortization expense is calculated on a straight-line basis over the estimated useful life of the asset.
-Aggregate amortization expense for intangible assets was \$2.6 million, \$0.6 million and \$1.0 million for the years ended December 31, 2013, 2012 and 2011, respectively.
-For the years ended December 31, 2013, 2012 and 2011 a portion of this amortization is included in cost of revenue.
+Amortization expense is calculated over the estimated useful life of the asset.
+Aggregate amortization expense for intangible assets was \$5.1 million, \$2.6 million and \$0.6 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+For the years ended December 31, 2014, 2013 and 2012, a portion of this amortization is included in cost of revenue.
 Estimated amortization expense for the next five years are as follows (amounts in thousands):